CloudBot keeps a constant watch over your cloud accounts and automatically adds any new external IP addresses or hostnames as Intruder targets.

 If you disable CloudBot, you can still manually add targets from your cloud accounts via the "Add from Cloud" popup on the targets page.

-What I exceed the licenses in my account?
+What if I exceed the licenses in my account?

 CloudBot will automatically add new targets until you've reached your license limit.
-We'll notify you about any targets that CloudBot could not add if all your licenses have been consumed.
+We'll notify you of any targets that CloudBot could not add due to a license deficit.
 See our licensing help page for more information on how our licensing works.

 Note: CloudBot is only available for customers on our Pro and Verified plans.